Reorganising Your Routine

 Try working out at the same time each day

 Choose the time of day that suits you for working out and stick to it!
 You might find a workout is a great way to process the day’s thoughts, so going at night is best.
 Maybe the gym is on your way to work, so you knock out your workout early in the day.
 If your workout is easy to fit into your lifestyle, you’re more inclined to get it done!
-There are lots of ways to stay healthy on a busy schedule.
+There are lots of ways to stay healthy on a busy schedule, simply by making them a regular part of your day.

 Give meal preparation a try each week